MicroEJ/docs/VEEPortingGuide/uiPortBSP.rst

 Principle
 =========

-The BSP Port (or Embedded Port) involves implementing some Low-level API.
+The BSP Port (or Embedded Port) involves implementing some Abstraction Layer APIs (low-level APIs: LLAPI).
 There are several kinds of LLAPI:

 - The mandatory LLAPI to manipulate the LEDs,